dashingsoft/pyarmor/docs/tutorial/getting-started.rst

 After installation, type :command:`pyarmor --version` on the command prompt.
 If everything worked fine, you will see the version number for the Pyarmor_ package you just installed.

+Not all the platforms are supported, more information check :doc:`../reference/environments`

 Obfuscating one script
 ======================